decorative image

 What is a multi-year funded (MYF) award?

-A multi-year funded (MYF) award is one in which the project period and budget period are the same and are longer than one year, and the award is funded from a single appropriation.
-A no-cost extension of an existing grant does not constitute multi-year funding.
+A multi-year funded (MYF) award is not funded in budget years but funded in full at the start of the project period from a single fiscal year appropriation.
+The project period and the budget period are the same in a multi-year funded (MYF) award and are longer than one year.
 Some examples of activity codes that NIH traditionally uses for multi-year funding awards are C06, DP2, DP3, DP4, R15, R55, RC3, RC4, RF1, UA5, UC4, UC6, and UF1.

 How to Submit, Due Dates, and Reporting Period